 The sea is vast, the fish a’ plenty

-Residential construction is set to evolve and expand throughout the next decade following the Long Recovery from 2009 to 2019, followed by the Stay-At-Home Boom of 2020 to the present.
+Residential construction is set to evolve and expand throughout the next decade, following the Long Recovery from 2009 to 2019, followed by the Stay-At-Home Boom of 2020.

 Remodeling expanded over the last decade with 150 million projects completed and $1.5 trillion (about $4,600 per person in the US) in home improvement.
-The current supply of general contractors is still unable to meet high consumer demand.
+The current supply of general contractors can still not meet high consumer demand.
 So, believe us, the work is out there – although now is the time to watch early signs of recession due to inflation and higher interest rates.
 All said, the U.S. outlook is strong.

 So, you can afford to be choosy and hold out for “the real thing.”
 So get comfortable saying N-O to the wrong jobs.